albruevich/Text-Quest-Editor/README.md

 1. Click the button <img src="docs/btn_params.webp" width="30">
 2. Click the field to the left of “Add parameter” <img src="docs/box_add_param.webp" width="164">
-3. Specify **Working title** (working name, not displayed in the game)
+3. Specify **Working title** (a working name, not displayed in the game)

 ---

 #### 2. Parameter Values

 Each parameter has:
-- minimum value,
+- a minimum value,
-- maximum value,
+- a maximum value,
-- starting value.
+- a starting value.

 Set them and click the **Apply** button.